ilhamhafidz404/alope-ui/README.md

 # 🚀ALOPE UI

 ALOPE UI is a simple and flexible component library for your React project.
-It is built using Vite, ESLint and Tailwind CSS for fast development and clean code.
+It is built with Vite, ESLint, Tailwind CSS, and uses Heroicons for icons, enabling fast development and clean code.

 Components: